 How to Shop for a College

-- Does the college have my major or a similar major?
+- Does the college have a major you like?

-- How many students are in a class?
+- How many students are in a typical class?

 - Are online classes available?

 - What companies recruit on campus?

 - What kinds of internship opportunities are available?

 - What are the college’s demographics, including race, LGBTQ students and income distribution?